Black-box Safety Analysis and Retraining of DNNs based on Feature Extraction and Clustering: Empirical Evaluation

 \section{Empirical Evaluation}

-In this section, we aim to evaluate our approach. \APPR is expected to perform better than HUDD in terms of performance and DNN accuracy after retraining.
-To investigate whether HUDD is useful and if such expectations hold, we compare these two approaches following the experimental procedure described below to answer the following two research questions.
+In this section, we aim to evaluate our approach. \APPR is expected to perform better than HUDD in terms of the quality of the clustering and DNN accuracy after retraining. \MAJOR{R1.5}{We choose HUDD for comparison not only because \APPR aims to improve over it but because they are the only approaches in the literature that aim to support safety analysis, which is achieved through the identification of root cause clusters and the selection of images for retraining based on these clusters.} To investigate whether if such expectations hold and \APPR is useful, we compare these two approaches following the experimental procedures described below addressing the following research questions.

 \textbf{RQ1}.
 Does \APPR enable engineers to identify the root causes of DNN errors?
-Images in a cluster produced by \APPR should be feasible to inspect and present a common set of characteristics modeled by simulator parameters that are plausible causes of DNN errors.
+The clusters produced by \APPR should provide useful information to identify plausible causes of DNN errors in a form that is amenable to practical analysis.

 \textbf{RQ2} Does \APPR enable engineers to more effectively and efficiently retrain a DNN when compared with HUDD and baselines approaches?
-We expect \APPR to lead to a higher model accuracy after retraining while saving execution time and memory.
+We expect \APPR to lead to a higher model accuracy after retraining.

+\textbf{RQ3} Does \APPR provides time and memory savings compared to HUDD? \APPR's black-box nature should provide significant time and memory savings, compared to HUDD, which is a white-box approach.

 To perform our empirical evaluation, we have implemented \APPR as a toolset that relies on the PyTorch~\cite{PyTorch} and SciPy~\cite{SciPy} libraries.
+Our toolset, case study subjects, and results are available for download~\cite{REPLICABILITY}.
 In our experiments, steps 1 to 5 were carried out on an Intel Core i9 processor running macOS with 32 GB RAM.
 Step 6 (retraining) was conducted on the HPC facilities of the University of Luxembourg (see http://hpc.uni.lu).
 We relied on a Dual Intel Xeon Skylake CPU (28 cores) and 128 GB of RAM.